aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/README.md

-# Overview

-Amazon CloudWatch Monitoring for SAP NetWeaver ABAP-based environments powered by AWS Lambda.
+# Amazon CloudWatch Monitor for SAP NetWeaver ABAP-based environments

+This solution helps you monitor SAP NetWeaver ABAP-based environments via Amazon CloudWatch.

+Benefits at a glance:
+- Serverless, no infrastructure to manage
+- Cost Effective, pay per use
+- Agentless, using SAP Standard RFCs only
+- Provides common SAP System availability & performance metrics
+- Customizable and Extensible

 > [!IMPORTANT]
-> Being agentless, this solution also integrates natively into any **SAP RISE** environment, as long as network connectivity ([Guide](https://docs.aws.amazon.com/sap/latest/general/connectivity-rise.html)) is established.
+> Being agentless, this solution also integrates natively into any **SAP RISE** environment, as long as network connectivity ([Guide](https://docs.aws.amazon.com/sap/latest/general/connectivity-rise.html)) is established, see architecture patterns below.

 Please see also the original blog post [SAP Monitoring: A serverless approach using Amazon CloudWatch](https://aws.amazon.com/blogs/awsforsap/sap-monitoring-a-serverless-approach-using-amazon-cloudwatch/) for more info on the motivation and concept!